WuTheFWasThat/YoutubeFocusMode/README.md

 ## Features

+Focus mode
+- Video takes up the full-screen.
+You can't scroll, see recommendations, comments, etc.
+- No end-screen with recommendations to bait you into more videos!

+Keybindings:
 - Remaps `m` to toggling focus mode (on by default, of course!)
 - Remaps `enter` to pause/resume, plus toggle focus mode based on that (good if you want focus mode IFF the video is playing, like I do)
 - Remaps `h` to rewind (instead of `j`)